 |

-| Dual SEN |
+| Dual-SEN Characteristics |

 |

-These characteristics may appear as early as childhood and persist into adulthood.
-Moreover, these traits are not immutable; they vary from person to person or change as the child grows older.
-Parents should pay close attention to their child’s mental health, providing emotional support and guidance.
-It is important to note that the underlying causes of inattention in these three groups are different, and a professional assessment is required to prescribe the right approach: ADHD stems from neurological deficits, meaning the child cannot control their lack of focus.
+ADHD stems from neurological deficits, meaning the child cannot control their lack of focus.
 However, the psychomotor overexcitability in gifted children primarily stems from having cognitive abilities that surpass their peers, and their hyperactive state can be controlled.

 Before the age of 6 is the golden period for intervention.
 If you have any suspicions, you should have your child undergo relevant assessments or diagnoses early on to avoid missing the optimal time for treatment.
 Early detection and appropriate education and support can help twice-exceptional children fully realize their potential.
 If your child is experiencing difficulties with attention, please feel free to call 2244 6614 or WhatsApp 6604 4966 to inquire about the services at SeedlingHeart Child Development Centre.

-Founder of Seedling Heart Child Development Centre
+Seedling Heart Child Development Centre Founder

 Clinical Psychologist YIU Fong Lee Venus